 Even though it's primarily the landlord's duty to make sure the apartment building is safe, there are some common-sense things tenants can do to protect themselves.

 Every tenant has the right to live in a safe home, free from health hazards and dangerous criminal activity.
-A landlord can only control so much -- but if you believe your landlord has failed in their duty to provide a safe place to live, you might want to explore your legal options.
-Get a free legal evaluation from a real estate attorney to learn more and find out if you have a valid claim.
+A landlord can only control so much; but if you believe your landlord has failed in their duty to provide a safe place to live, you might want to explore your legal options.
+A local real estate attorney can help you determine whether you have a valid claim.